jaym-01/RISCVCPU/statements/john_yeo.md

 **ALUControl (3 bits)**

 This controls the operation performed by the ALU, and hence the output ALUResult.
-Although ALUControl is 3 bits, only 3 values were ultimately used, but 3 bits was ultimately used for flexibility, incase extra instructions were to be added later on.
-The ALUControl values correspond to the following, which was determined from both the **op and funct7** variables:
+Although ALUControl is 3 bits, only 3 values were used, but 3 bits was ultimately kept for flexibility, in case extra instructions were to be added later on.
+The ALUControl values correspond to the following, which was determined from both the **op and funct7** inputs:

 | ALUControl | ALU Result         |
 | ---------- | ------------------ |